The Facebook Video Statistics Everyone Needs To Know

-With users spending an average time of 50 minutes each day on Facebook (including Instagram and Messenger and excluding WhatsApp as reported by The New York Times), a 360% increase in videos populating everyone's news feeds represents a significant uptick and trend (AdAge on the increase of number of Facebook videos in news feeds from 2014 into 2015).
+With users spending an average time of 50 minutes each day on Facebook (including Instagram and Messenger and excluding WhatsApp as reported by The New York Times), a 360% increase in videos populating everyone's news feeds represents a significant uptick and trend.

 In a recent Facebook Newsroom post, product manager and software engineer Vibhi Kant and Jie Xu explain that a user's News Feed is compiled (via algorithm) by posts and content of friends and Pages the user is related to.
 With the advent and proliferation of Facebook Video and Live, this now popular content is being syndicated into News Feeds accounting for the rapid rise of videos across Facebook.

 Related Post: The 10 Top YouTube Video Statistics To Know For 2016

 12. 13% Organic Reach & 6.3% Engagement Rate For Branded Facebook Videos

 Brands have experienced notable success by publishing Facebook videos—especially "native" Facebook videos (as opposed to links from YouTube videos, Vimeo videos, or video content published on other platforms).